idleplaythings/NAAB/README.md

 ### 1. Better unit list

+#### 1.1 Easier to scroll and scan

 NAAB replaces the unit list of a given army/sectorial with its own.
 This unit list is rendered to the left-hand-side of the screen, does NOT display the unit's logo and does not have a gimmicky scrolling.
 In summary NAAB's unit list is pleasant to use.

 ![Unit list demonstrated](unit_list.gif)

+#### 1.2 Sort units by name or type

+You can sort the unit list either by name or unit type.
+Unit type sort is the default in ARMY5, but as an added feature NAAB will also do a secondary alphabetical sort by unit name for units of the same type.

 ### 2. BS and CC weapons visible in the army list